BLAKE3-team/BLAKE3/README.md

   paper](https://github.com/BLAKE3-team/BLAKE3-specs/blob/master/blake3.pdf).
   This implementation is much smaller and simpler than the optimized ones above.
-If you want to see how BLAKE3 works, or you're writing a port that doesn't need multi-threading or SIMD optimizations, start here.
+If you want to see how BLAKE3 works, or you're writing a port that doesn't need multithreading or SIMD optimizations, start here.

 * A [set of test